 Although you can find saddles that might be built with animal leather, most of the saddles available come with synthetic leather —some with reinforced zones, and others with a rather grippy material to keep from sliding around (which can be quite painful).

 Like any other product, saddles come in a range of prices that are low or high based on the materials used for the cover, shell, and rails.

 Carbon shells are typically lighter, offer vibration absorption, are somewhat stiff, but because they’re so durable, they’re more expensive.
 On the other hand, nylon shells are softer but not as durable as carbon shells, thus they’re also less expensive.

 The rails also play a role in determining the saddle’s design but also the cost.
 Carbon rails are usually the lightest, but may not work with every seat.
 Titanium rails are also light but equally expensive, and steel rails are very durable but not as expensive.

 In the end, choose the one that provides you with the most comfort, but also adapts the best to your style of riding.

 Picking the right saddle can be a daunting task, however, it’s probably the most important aspect of your bike, especially if you go for really long distances.
-There’s a wide range of saddle styles and shapes and not every saddle is designed with your body in mind.
-As such, it’s very important to be able to test a few saddles before settling for the right one.
+There’s a wide range of saddle styles and shapes, and not every saddle is designed with your body in mind.
+It’s very important to test a few saddles before settling for the right one.